hyeondle/simplescalar_builder/README.md

 python3
 - requests

+make help will show you commands

 make all
 to run all at once.
-follow directions of python program. and output file will be created on data folder
+IF YOU ARE NOT USING MACOS, type make up and make run follow directions of python program. and output file will be created on data folder